Italy's Berlusconi still in hospital, but "better than he was" | Politics

 Former Italian Prime Minister Silvio Berlusconi is "better than he was", his friend Fedele Confalonieri said on Friday after visiting him in hospital, where he is being treated for a lung infection caused by chronic leukaemia.
 The 86-year-old billionaire media tycoon was rushed to Milan's San Raffaele hospital on Wednesday, triggering speculation that his life might be in danger and drawing a stream of family and friends to his bedside.

 His doctors said on Thursday that had been suffering from leukaemia "for some time" and that he had recently developed a pulmonary infection.
-Confalonieri, who has worked in Berlusconi's business empire for decades, visited him for a second day running, later telling reporters that he had exchanged a joke with the former prime minister.
-Asked if he was optimistic, he replied: "Yes".
+Confalonieri, who has worked in Berlusconi's business empire for decades, visited him for a second day running.
+Asked afterwards if he was optimistic, he replied: "Yes".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)